telehealth physical therapy article with jobs

 *Please note, there are enterprise-level companies offering telehealth platforms that cater to larger organizations, including Health Recovery Solutions, Force Therapeutics, etc.

 Until recently, it was easier to be cash-based, unless you really understood insurance rules and parity laws.
-These days, the COVID-19 crisis has led many third-party payers to begin reimbursing for teletherapy.
+However, during the COVID-19 crisis, many third-party payers began to reimburse for teletherapy.

 Also, many states have dictated that teletherapy PTs can get reimbursed for telePT delivered to Medicaid patients.
-You’ll need to check with your specific state for details.
+You’ll need to check with your specific state for details, though.

 Billing nuances to consider for telehealth PT

-1. Private insurance rules and reimbursement rates vary, and they also vary across state lines.
-I have linked to resources at the end of the article to help you learn more.
+- Private insurance rules and reimbursement rates vary, and they also vary across state lines.
+We have linked to resources at the end of the article to help you learn more.
 Unfortunately, there is currently no comprehensive list of third-party insurances that reimburse for physical therapy telehealth services, and such a list would be nearly impossible to keep current at this time.

-3. Currently, there are no CPT codes specific to billing for telehealth physical therapy.
+- Currently, there are no CPT codes specific to billing for telehealth physical therapy.
 Many CPT codes require direct one-on-one patient contact, so telehealth services may not be covered unless there is an agreement with the payer.
-However, again, check with your insurance partners to know how things are being handled during the coronavirus crisis.
+However, again, check with your insurance partners to know how things are being handled.

-4. Understand billing terminology and nuances.
-An addendum is often required to be added to the CPT code to denote service was provided through telehealth.
+Policies are always changing, so check the list of resources at the end of the article for latest info! - Understand billing terminology and nuances.
+An addendum is often required to be added to the CPT code to denote the service was provided through telehealth.
 Be sure to check your own insurers’ guidelines.

 >>> Use correct terminology for sites.